Barbarian Productions Presents:

 Bekky Boyce (they/them) is a non-binary freelance production designer and operator based in Tāmaki Makaurau.
 They have worked in theatre and dance since 2019, after graduating from Massey University.
 Recent lighting designs include A Slow Burlesque (Silo Theatre), What Happened to Mary Anne?
 (Pride Festival) and production designs for No time to Dry (Lucy Dawber).
 Bekky regularly operates for Te Pou Theatre and has worked on productions such as Kōpū, He Huia Kaimanawa, and The Handlers.
 Nominated for Best Lighting Design at the 2022 Wellington Theatre Awards, they have been Technical Manager for the Tahi Festival since 2021.

-Caspar Randerson (he/him) is a year 10 student at Wellington High School with a Level 1 Award in Graded Examination in Music Performace for Grade 2 Piano from Trinity College.
+Caspar Randerson (he/him) is a year 10 student at Wellington High School with a Level 1 Award in Graded Examination in Music Performance for Grade 2 Piano from Trinity College.
 He’s currently in rehearsal to pay a zombie in the WHS Shakespeare Society production of Romeo & Juliet, and an ensemble member in the school production of Guys & Dolls.
 He has recently discovered that he loves playing sport, especially volleyball.

 Pollyanna Ferguson